schibsted/node-token-introspection/README.md

 At least one of the required configuration parameters `jwks`, `jwks_uri` or `endpoint` must be specified.

+## Errors
+This is a promise/async library, and will resolve with success or reject with an Error.
+Remote introspection, and most usage will throw Error, but local introspection may throw TokenExpiredError or NotBeforeError, of [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) package.

 ## Showing debug output

 Set the environment variable `DEBUG=token-introspection`.